red panda sleeping

 Dogs scare most wildlife away.
 Wild animals become less active in the daytime to avoid interacting with loose dogs, whose very smell is often enough to spook them.
 This is why many national parks ban dogs on trails.

-Their feces often pollutes water sources, and it can spread gastrointestinal parasites to other species.
+Their feces often pollute water sources, and they can transmit seven types of gastrointestinal parasites to other species.
 Dogs also transmit rabies and canine distemper, the latter of which is always fatal for red pandas.

 How to Help Red Pandas